Ricin: Symptoms

 Because the symptoms are caused by failure to make protein, they may take anywhere from hours to days to appear, depending on the route of exposure and the dose.
 When ingested, gastrointestinal symptoms can manifest within six hours; these symptoms do not always become apparent.
 Within two to five days of exposure to ricin, its effects on the central nervous system, adrenal glands, kidneys, and liver appear.

 Ingestion of ricin causes pain, inflammation, and hemorrhage in the mucosal membranes of the gastrointestinal system.
 Gastrointestinal symptoms quickly progress to severe nausea, vomiting, diarrhea, and difficulty swallowing (dysphagia).
-Haemorrhage causes bloody feces (melena) and vomiting blood (hematemesis).
+Hemorrhage causes bloody feces (melena) and vomiting blood (hematemesis).
 The low blood volume (hypovolemia) caused by gastrointestinal fluid loss can lead to organ failure in the pancreas, kidney, liver, and GI tract and progress to shock.
 Shock and organ failure are indicated by disorientation, stupor, weakness, drowsiness, excessive thirst (polydipsia), low urine production (oliguria), and bloody urine (hematuria).
 Victims can die of circulatory shock or organ failure; death typically occur between 3 and 5 days after oral ingestion.

 Symptoms of ricin inhalation are different from those caused by ingestion.
 Early symptoms include a cough and fever.
 It can cause fatal pulmonary edema or respiratory failure.